Board of Directors

 He was invited to England in 1982 to help with developments there.
 He spent two years at Chithurst Monastery, and three years in charge of Harnham Vihara in Northumberland.
 In 1988 he helped establish Dhammapala Monastery near Bern, Switzerland and also later at its new location in the Bernese Alpine village of Kandersteg where he was the senior monk until 2005.
 In July 2005 he assumed the position of Abbot at Bodhinyanarama, Wellington, NZ, until 2012.
 He has since retired and is now a wandering monk, currently staying at Wat Buddha Dhamma, near Sydney.

-Venerable Dr. Vimokkha
+Venerable Dr Vimokkha

 Ajahn Vimokkha is the abbot of Pippaliwanaram Forest Monastery, Rayong, Thailand.
 He obtained his M.A.
 Buddhist studies and Ph.D.
 Buddhist studies from Mahachulalongkorn University.
-He has an extensive experience in teaching insight meditation and has been engaged by numerous organizations both in Thailand including Dhammasathan Chulalongkorn university and abroad such as Buddhist associations in Kuala Lumpur, Penang associations in Kuala Lampur, Penang and Singapore.
+He has an extensive experience in teaching insight meditation and has been engaged by numerous organisations both in Thailand including Dhammasathan Chulalongkorn university and abroad such as Buddhist associations in Kuala Lumpur, Penang associations in Kuala Lampur, Penang and Singapore.

-Venerable Dr. has designed and conducted the popular program: “Development of mindfulness and Awareness” in the work place for various private organizations and also state government.
+Venerable Dr has designed and conducted the popular program: “Development of mindfulness and Awareness” in the work place for various private organisations and also state government.
 He has vast experience in insight meditation gained from his practicing under various renowned meditation masters and from his own astute and intuitive exploration.
 His style of teaching meditation is approachable, candid and experiential.
 He is known as Loung Phor Vimokkha because it was used in his book on “The development of mindfulness for insight meditation” which was given a forward by professor Praves Vasee and Professor Rapee Sakrick for his pragmatic approach to the development of mindfulness.

 Guest Monastic Teachers